VirtuaLabs-online/VLAM/README.md

-# VLAM
+# VLAM VPM Package Converter
-The VirtuaLabs Asset Manager, all you need to export your asset folder as a VPM compatible package!
+The VirtuaLabs Asset Management VPM Package Converter, all you need to export your asset folder as a VPM compatible package!

 ## License